 - Every Monday you will also receive an email report about modified or deleted links.
 You can then work with this report as you need.

-Let’s discuss all of this in little bit more details.
+Let’s discuss all this in more detail.

-Create a new project
+Creating a new project

-Let’s see what each column means:
+Let’s take a look at what each column means:

 ✅ A link was found.

-❌ A link was not found.
+❌ No link found.

-- Estimated location: Location of the page where is the link (most likely) placed.
+- Estimated location: Location of the page where the link is (most likely) placed.

 - Anchor text: Clickable text of your backlink.

-ServerError: This is often just a temporary state.
-We also recommend to check it out manually.
+Server error: This is often just a temporary condition.
+We also recommend checking this manually.

-How to work with the output
+How to work with Backlink report

 - Anchor texts are diverse.
 The link portfolio does not only contain links to one or several specific anchor texts.